usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 obligations under the lease, but again, such matters would be between the parties and would not affect their liability under the ADA.

-{% details Is a bank that acquires ownership of a place of public accommodation through foreclosure subject to title III? %}
+#### Is a bank that acquires ownership of a place of public accommodation through foreclosure subject to title III?
 Yes.
 Any owner of a place of public accommodation is covered as a public accommodation regardless of the intended or actual duration of its ownership.
-{% enddetails %}

-{% details Can a place of public accommodation be covered by both the ADA and the Fair Housing Act (FHA)? %}
+#### Can a place of public accommodation be covered by both the ADA and the Fair Housing Act (FHA)?
 Yes.
 The analysis for determining whether a facility is covered by title III is entirely separate and independent from the analysis used to determine coverage under the FHA.
 A facility can be a residential dwelling under the FHA and